Exact Bayesian Inference for Loopy Probabilistic Programs using Generating Functions: Abstract

 \section{Abstract}

-We present an exact Bayesian inference method for inferring posterior distributions encoded by probabilistic programs featuring possibly \emph{unbounded looping behaviors}.
-Our method is built on an extended denotational semantics represented by \emph{probability generating functions}, which resolves semantic intricacies induced by intertwining discrete probabilistic loops with \emph{conditioning} (for encoding posterior observations).
+We present an exact Bayesian inference method for inferring posterior distributions encoded by probabilistic programs featuring possibly \emph{unbounded loops}.
+Our method is built on a denotational semantics represented by \emph{probability generating functions}, which resolves semantic intricacies induced by intertwining discrete probabilistic loops with \emph{conditioning} (for encoding posterior observations).
 We implement our method in a tool called \toolname{Prodigy}; it augments existing computer algebra systems with the theory of generating functions for the (semi-)automatic inference and quantitative verification of conditioned probabilistic programs.
-Experimental results show that \toolname{Prodigy} can handle various infinite-state loopy programs and outperforms state-of-the-art exact inference tools over benchmarks of loop-free programs.
+Experimental results show that \toolname{Prodigy} can handle various infinite-state loopy programs and exhibits comparable performance to state-of-the-art exact inference tools over loop-free benchmarks.

 \ccsdesc[500]{Theory of computation~Program reasoning} \ccsdesc[500]{Theory of computation~Program semantics} \ccsdesc[500]{Mathematics of computing~Probabilistic inference problems}

 \keywords{probabilistic programs, quantitative verification, conditioning, Bayesian inference, denotational semantics, generating functions, non-termination}